github/training-kit/intermediate/index.md

 $ git diff --staged
 ```

 The default line-level difference indicators are sometimes insufficient for prose and small variable-name changes.
-An option instructs Git to perform and highlight intra-line comparisons.
+There is, however, an option to instruct Git to perform and highlight intra-line comparisons.

 ```shell
 # Highlight word changes on lines